judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 ## `set preboot`

 Sets one item in the RTC preboot structure.
+Mostly just used for debugging.

 ```text
 set preboot <location> <value>